junwatu/ai-slides-creator/blog/README.md

 npm run start:build
 ```

-Open the browser and go to the app URL.
+Then open the browser and go to the app URL.

 ## Getting Started